 Yes.
-In fact The Open Group has adopted FAIR as a key component in its approach to risk management, and ISACA references FAIR in its RiskIT framework.
+In fact The Open Group has adopted FAIR as a key component in its approach to risk management.
 Furthermore, FAIR has been vetted at various points in its development with people who are experts in risk and quantitative analysis.

 In order for any framework to be useful, management has to support its use.
 If management where you work is only interested in compliance with regulations and/or “best practice” and is not interested in understanding how much risk exists, how much risk is associated with non-compliance issues, or which risk management measures are likely to be most cost-effective, then an analytic framework like FAIR may not be a good fit.

 FAIR can be extremely useful for performing qualitative analysis that generate simple outputs.
 In fact the introductory white paper describes one way it can be used in that fashion.
 Also, it’s simple to convert a quantitative value into a qualitative rating.
 For example, an organization can define parameters that match specific quantitative ranges to qualitative values — e.g., “Annualized exposure of between $100,000 and $1,000,000 risk will be considered “High Risk” (or Red on a color scale).”
 The advantage is that the analysis and numbers underlying the qualitative values can be referenced to explain how the rating was arrived at.